madalinpopa/django-project-template/README.md

 # Django New Project Template

-This is a project template that I use mostly when I start a new Django project.
+A project template that I use mostly when I start a new Django project.

 ## Structure and folders